 - Abnormal labor progress

 - Non-reassuring fetal status (some call it "fetal distress")

 - Breech (baby with head up/butt down)

-Other reasons for a cesarean delivery include premature babies, placenta previa, abruptio placentae, high blood pressure, big baby, medical complications.
+Other reasons for cesarean delivery include premature babies, placenta previa, abruptio placentae, high blood pressure, a large baby, and medical complications.